nateyolles/sluri/README.md

 ```
-slURI.toString()
+SLURI.toString()
 ```
 > **returns {string}**
 >
 > `sluri.toString(); // returns 'http://user:pass@www.nateyolles.com:4502/us/en/page.biz.baz.html/foo/bar?alpha=bravo&charlie=delta&echo#foxtrot'`

-### slURISelectors
+### SLURISelectors

 ```
-slURISelectors(selectorString)
+SLURISelectors(selectorString)
 ```
 Allows easy access to create, read, update and delete the selectors without having to resort to manual string manipulation.

 Selectors are unique to *Apache Sling* and *Adobe Experience Manager*, as such there isn't an interface to implement.
-However, the *slURISelectors* API matches the *slURLSearchParams* API and *URLSearchParams* interface as closely as possible.
+However, the *SLURISelectors* API matches the *slURLSearchParams* API and *URLSearchParams* interface as closely as possible.

 > **selectorString**
 >
 > The selector string to be deconstructed and manipulated

 ```
-slURI.selectors
+SLURI.selectors
 ```
 > **getter**
 >
-> `sluri.selectors; // returns instanceof slURISelectors`
+> `sluri.selectors; // returns instanceof SLURISelectors`

 > **setter**
 >
 > *read-only*

 ```
-slURI.selectors.toString()
+SLURI.selectors.toString()
 ```
 > **returns {string}**
 >
 > `sluri.selectors.toString(); // returns 'biz.baz'`

 ```
-slURI.selectors.has(selector)
+SLURI.selectors.has(selector)
 ```
 > **selector**
 >
-> The string to check the slURI object's selectors against
+> The string to check the SLURI object's selectors against

 > **returns {boolean}**
 >
 > `sluri.selectors.has('biz'); // returns true`

 ```
-slURI.selectors.append(selector)
+SLURI.selectors.append(selector)
 ```
 > **selector**
 >
-> The string to append to the slURI object's selectors
+> The string to append to the SLURI object's selectors

 > `sluri.selectors.append('qux'); // sluri.selectorString === 'biz.baz.qux'`

 ```
-slURI.selectors.delete(selector)
+SLURI.selectors.delete(selector)
 ```
 > **selector**
 >
-> The string to delete from the slURI object's selectors
+> The string to delete from the SLURI object's selectors

 > `sluri.selectors.delete('biz'); // sluri.selectorString === 'baz'`

 ```
-slURI.selectors.values()
+SLURI.selectors.values()
 ```
 > **returns {array}**
 >
 > `sluri.selectors.values(); // returns ['biz', 'baz']`

-### slURISearchParams
+### SLURISearchParams

 ```
-slURISearchParams(searchString)
+SLURISearchParams(searchString)
 ```
-The *slURI* implementation of the *URLSearchParams* interface.
+The *SLURI* implementation of the *URLSearchParams* interface.

 Allows easy access to create, read, update and delete querystring parameters without having to resort to manual string manipulation.

 Handles multiple values for a given key in the querystring.
-There are many ways different web frameworks handle this. *slURISearchParams* takes the same approach as the *SearchParams* interface that it is implementing.
+There are many ways different web frameworks handle this. *SLURISearchParams* takes the same approach as the *SearchParams* interface that it is implementing.
 An example of multiple values is: *?foo=red&bar=blue&foo=green*.
 Calling the *#get* method will return the first occurrence, while calling the *#getAll* method will return an array of all values.
 Calling the *#set* method with remove all values and create the new one.
 Calling *#delete* will remove all values.
 The *#append* method is how multiple values can be added to the querystring.

 > **searchString**
 >
 > The querystring to be deconstructed and manipulated

 ```
-slURI.searchParams
+SLURI.searchParams
 ```
 > **getter**
 >
-> `sluri.searchParams; // returns instanceof slURISearchParams`
+> `sluri.searchParams; // returns instanceof SLURISearchParams`

 > **setter**
 >
 > *read-only*

 ```
-slURI.searchParams.toString()
+SLURI.searchParams.toString()
 ```
 > **returns {string}**
 >
 > `sluri.searchParams.toString(); // returns 'alpha=bravo&charlie=delta&echo'`

 ```
-slURI.searchParams.has(key)
+SLURI.searchParams.has(key)
 ```
 > **key**
 >